Want your perfect workout program?

 Today we have Tik Tok "challenges" that include making duck lips.
 500 years ago, they had challenges of drawing the perfect man in terms of geometry and math to show his relation to nature.
 Different times man.

-So what is the perfect ratio and size?
-Sure we can say there's a "perfect," but the adage "beauty lies in the eye of the beholder" still carries weight.
+We can say there's a "perfect”, but the adage "beauty lies in the eye of the beholder" still carries weight.
 With that in mind, for the majority of people, we can assume that the "perfect ratio" lies somewhere between two ideals; The Grecian Ideal and the modern "Classic Physique."

-You notice that many of these measurements are related to your bone size as the Greeks realized the appropriate amount of muscle mass for one individual may not be the same for one with a smaller bone structure.
+You notice that many of these measurements are related to your bone size.
+The Greeks realized the appropriate amount of muscle mass for one individual may not be the same for one with a smaller bone structure.

 When it comes to determining how big your muscles should be, you should follow the advice put out by Steve Reeves.
 Not only did Mr. Reeves train vigorously to obtain the most aesthetically pleasing body, but he also kept detailed notes as to what to train for.